LIFEHUBBER

 Why it is included here

-nanobot is included because its source materials show a lightweight personal-agent project becoming more complete around goals, WebUI, providers, plugins, channels, and session durability, making it useful for readers comparing inspectable agent codebases.
+Use the original nanobot materials to inspect a lightweight personal-agent project becoming more complete around goals, WebUI, providers, plugins, channels, and session durability.

 Source links